Natural Baby Life logo (480 x 130)

 Pedialyte usage depends on your child’s weight.
 Generally, the dosage is 100ml to 150ml per kilogram of body weight each day.
 If your child is vomiting, you should start with a small amount of solution and increase it slowly once the vomiting has decreased.

-When to Not Use Pedialyte
+When not to use Pedialyte

 If your child’s diarrhea does not stop within 24-hours of taking Pedialyte, contact your child’s doctor.